porterbmoody/balmingilead/content/posts/How to get with any girl.md

 Start talking with them about anything and act super interested in them.
 At the end ask for their snapchat or phone number.

+## Invite them back

+After talking for a bit, invite them to your apartment for food, a movie, or anything.
+Once they're back in your apartment turn on a movie and start cuddling, then making out and then get the kill.
+Boom.
+On to the next one.